jenkem1337/checkout-service/readme.md

 2 - Work as like microservice.

-3 - It is communicate with my e-commarce PHP app via HTTP.
+3 - It is communicate with my [e-commarce PHP project](https://github.com/jenkem1337/e-commarce) app via HTTP.

 4 - Write database is Postgres and read database is Mongo.
 Sync with Apache Kafka